eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

         shared void greet() => print(hello + " " + name);
     }

+Notice how the body of the class is laid out as *three* different sections:

+- static member declarations come first,
+- followed by the initializer, along with constructors,
+- and then the declaration section.

+### References to static members

 Static members are invoked directly on the class itself:

 <!-- try: -->
     Greeting.sayHello();

+This is a sort of [static reference][], just like what we met earlier in the tour.
+The difference here is that:

+- whereas, if `sayHello()` where a regular non-`static` method, the type of `Greeting.sayHello` would be `Anything(Greeting)()`,
+- in this case, since `sayHello()` is `static`, it has the type `Anything()`, allowing us to invoke the method without providing an instance of `Greeting`.

+[static reference]: ../functions/#static_method_and_attribute_references

 ### Tip: using `static` to define a factory